verusbabb/Kansas-beta/README.md

-# Verusware
+# Kansas Beta

-A full-stack application with NestJS backend and Vue 3 frontend, deployed to Google Cloud Platform with custom domain support.
+A full-stack application for Beta Theta Pi Alpha Nu Chapter at the University of Kansas, built with NestJS backend and Vue 3 frontend, deployed to Google Cloud Platform.

 ## Tech Stack